 Despite the effects of the Russia-Ukraine war, the economy in Europe and especially in Germany proved robust in 2022.
-In 2023, slight GDP growth of between 0.7% and 0.9% growth of sexpected for the eurozone, and growth of 0.2% growth on-year is expected for Germany.
+In 2023, slight GDP growth of between 0.7% and 0.9%39 year-on-year is expected for the eurozone, and growth of 0.2%40 year-on-year is expected for Germany.
 NFON has included these effects in the forecasts and taken the slower economic growth into account.
 A detailed description of risks and opportunities can be found in the "Risks and opportunities" section.